 Secured Credit Cards report to the 3 credit reporting agencies.

-An Unsecured Credit Card is a regular credit card which does not require a deposit.
+An Unsecured Credit Card is a regular credit card that does not require a deposit.
 The credit limit is determined by several factors including credit score and income.
 So the higher the credit score, the higher the credit limit.

 Unsecured Credit Cards report to the 3 credit reporting agencies.

-A Charge Card is a type of credit card which works similar to an unsecured credit card with one caveat.
+A Charge Card is a type of credit card that works similar to an unsecured credit card with one caveat.
 The entire balance has to be paid in full at the end of each billing cycle.
 Because you can’t carry a balance for more than 30 days, a charge card doesn’t have a specific APR, so there is no interest rate for a charge card issuer to disclose to consumers.
 A good example of this type of card is the standard American Express Charge Card.